dominiqs81/MIPcc24/README.md

 * A description of the methods developed and implemented, including any necessary citations to the literature and software used.
 * Computational results on the competition testset.
-* For each instance in the testset, the results should include at least the following metrics: `presolved size` and `time`.
+* Results should include at least the metrics `presolved size` and `time` in aggregated form over the competition testset.
+* Detailed tables (if really needed) can be put in appendix and do not count toward the 10 pages limit.
 * Further analysis of the computational results is welcome.

 If the computational work was performed by students only, the participants should include a letter of attestation indicating this.